Salaries for Economics Graduates

 The Complete University Guide

 So, as a percentage, you can expect to get more but how much can you expect to earn?
 The Complete University Guide has formulated a table which shows average earnings by degree.
-You’ll be pleased to hear economics comes fourth.
-According to the Complete University guide, an economics graduate starting work in 2015 could expect to earn £28,019.
-The average of earnings for all 61 subjects in the survey is £22,855, earning economics graduates £5,164 above the average graduate and £9,876 over the average salary of a non-graduate.
-So, if that difference is constant for five years, those graduates earned around £49,380 more than a non-graduate.
+You’ll be pleased to hear economics is one of the top subjects.
+According to the Complete University guide, an economics graduate starting work at the highest-skilled jobs could expect to earn around £30K.

 Prospects